Which glider service suits you?

 You can arrange a service online at Book a service.
 Select either the next available service slot or a later week if that suits you better.
 You’ll be asked to provide your details including mobile number and email so we can acknowledge your booking and keep in touch.
 We’ll also need details of your return address.

 We use DPD Local to collect from and deliver to addresses in the UK.
 If you ask us to collect your kit, we can make arrangements for DPD to collect from your home or work address on any working day.
-Ordinarily we will invoice you in advance for the collection charge.
+Alternatively you can drop your kit off at one of 2,500 DPD shops (find one here).

 You will need to put your kit in a cardboard box no larger than 1.0m x 0.7m x 0.6m for protection in transit.
-The maximum weight for one box is 25kg.
+The maximum weight for one box is 20kg for collections from a DPD shop, and 25kg otherwise.

 Return to you once the work is complete costs £14 for most UK mainland addresses for shipments up to 25kg